kushboof/nemo2023/README.md

-# Rover Control Code
+# Autonomous Rover Code

 ## Overview
 This repository contains the code for controlling our custom-designed rover.
-The rover is equipped with various sensors and a camera to facilitate its navigation and object detection capabilities.
+The rover is equipped with various sensors and a camera to control its navigation and commands related to object detection.

 ## Features
 - Utilizes three infrared sensors positioned at the base to aid in steering the vehicle.